prajwal-devaraj/Network-Anamoly-Detection/README.md

 ## Overview

-The project uses **Deep Metric Learning (DMT)** to detect anomalies in network traffic based on a dataset that contains normal and abnormal network behavior.<br>
+The project uses **Deep Metric Learning (DMT)** to detect anomalies in network traffic based on a dataset that contains normal and abnormal network behavior.</br>
 It uses deep learning techniques to learn embeddings and distances between data points, and based on these distances, identifies outliers that represent anomalies.

 ### Key Features: